School Bus Driver

 Can I make a living doing this?

-Asked by Gary about 10 years ago
+Asked by Gary over 10 years ago

 Well if you like to cut hair then of course you can make a living doing that.
 All kidding aside, driving a bus depends on your area.
 In my area, the pay is low, so many drivers supplement their pay with other jobs between driving the bus.
 Most people get the bus driving job in order to get reliable health insurance.